Johnny Depp denies slapping ex-wife - France 24

 He said Heard, an actress, was calculating, sociopathic, narcissistic and emotionally dishonest, with a diagnosed borderline personality disorder, and was intent on destroying his life.

-Much of the questioning has involved his drinking and drug-taking but he insisted he did not have a "nasty side" and lost control while under the influence, as Heard has asserted.
+Much of the questioning has involved his drinking and drug-taking but he insisted he did not have a "nasty side" and had not lost control while under the influence, as Heard has asserted.

+Wass read an email written by Heard that was never sent that called him a "Dr Jekyll and Mr Hyde" character who left her torn between love and terror, and said he lived "in a world of enablers".

+Depp said the allegations were "patently untrue" and indicated Heard was "building a dossier very early on that appears to be an insurance policy for later".

-His legal team called Heard's allegations "complete lies".
-They said she was a "complex individual", prone to wild mood swings under a variety of prescription medication and other drugs.
+His legal team has called Heard's allegations "complete lies".
+They said she was a "complex individual", prone to wild mood swings, and took a variety of prescription medication and other drugs.

 "He is not a wife-beater and never has been," his lawyer David Sherborne said.